marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 The workflow implemented by the pipeline is defined using a Python based KFP Domain Specific Language (DSL).
 The pipeline's DSL is in the `covertype_training_pipeline.py` file.

+### Building the container images

+The training step in the pipeline employes the AI Platform Training component to schedule a  AI Platform Training job in a custom training container.
+You need to build the training container image before you can run the pipeline.
+You also need to build the image that provides a runtime environment for the **Retrieve Best Run** and **Evaluate Model** components.

+To maintain the consistency between the development environment (AI Platform Notebooks) and the pipeline s runtime environment on the GKE, both container images are derivatives of the image used by the AI Platform Notebooks instance - `gcr.io/[YOUR_PROJECT_ID]/mlops-dev:TF115-TFX015-KFP136`.

 ### Building the training image

-The training step in the pipeline employes the AI Platform Training component to schedule a  AI Platform Training job in a training container.

-You need to build the training container image before you can run the pipeline.

 MAKE SURE to update the Dockerfile in the `trainer_image` folder with the URI pointing to your Container Registry.